EvictionLab/eviction-lab-website/content/updates/blog/2022-the-year-we-refused-to-go-back-to-normal/index.md

-While tenant organizations, often referred to as tenant unions or associations, aren’t new – having played a big role in the [1970s and 80s](https://shelterforce.org/2022/11/22/the-rise-and-fall-of-the-national-tenants-union/) – they saw a resurgence as groups of tenants gathered across the country to address [record high inflation](https://www.pbs.org/newshour/economy/u-s-inflation-at-9-1-percent-a-record-high), poor housing conditions and cumbersome legal systems.
+Tenant organizations (often referred to as tenant unions or associations) played a big role in the [1970s and 80s](https://shelterforce.org/2022/11/22/the-rise-and-fall-of-the-national-tenants-union/), and last year they saw a resurgence.
+Groups of tenants gathered across the country to address [record high inflation](https://www.pbs.org/newshour/economy/u-s-inflation-at-9-1-percent-a-record-high), poor housing conditions and cumbersome legal systems.